4ian/GDevelop/Readme.md

 * [GDevelop Roadmap on Trello.com](https://trello.com/b/qf0lM7k8/gdevelop-roadmap), for a global view of the features that could be added.
 * [GitHub issue page](https://github.com/4ian/GD/issues), for technical issues and bugs.

+### Related projects

+* [GDevelop.js](https://github.com/4ian/GDevelop.js) is a binding to use GDevelop engine in Javascript.
+* [GDevApp.com](https://gdevapp.com) is a radically innovative online game creator, compatible with GDevelop.
+It is based on GDevelop.js and can be used on any browser, including iOS and Android.

 License
 -------